-The Khavinson bioregulator tuned for prostate tissue — used in short cycles for age-related prostate function, urinary support, and BPH symptoms.
+A Khavinson bioregulator (synthetic KEDP) marketed for prostate tissue — short cycles for age-related prostate function, urinary support, and BPH symptoms.
+Most prostate-RCT clinical evidence is for the parent extract Prostatilen / Vitaprost, not synthetic KEDP.

-It’s used for age-related prostate maintenance, early BPH (benign prostatic hyperplasia) symptoms, mild prostatitis, and as a general preventive in aging men.
-It is not a treatment for prostate cancer and should not be used with active prostate malignancy.
+Used for age-related prostate maintenance, early BPH symptoms, mild prostatitis, and as a general preventive in aging men.
+It is not a treatment for prostate cancer; the parent extract Prostatilen has been reported (PMID 26390619) to drive PCNA↑ and p53↓ in prostate organotypic culture, which warrants caution with active or prior prostate malignancy.

 Unlike finasteride, Prostamax does not block DHT conversion or alter androgen signaling.
 Different mechanism, often used alongside 5AR inhibitors or alpha-blockers for additive effect.